Learn more about Jira Cloud products, features, plans, and migration.

 Add a short introduction message to your default dashboard.

 The default sender for notification emails where one user has made changes is "<user's full name> (Jira)".
 For emails where multiple users have made changes, the default sender is "Jira".
 If you customize the email from header, the new format will be used for all notification emails.
-The variables you can use are fullname, email and email.hostname.
+You can use the variable fullname and combine or replace it with text.
+The variables email and email.hostnameare no longer supported.

 In addition to viewing the installed language packs and the default language for your Jira applications, you can customize the following internalization settings: